Adele has been a youth services librarian in public libraries for 20 years.

 Our main character, A. J., claims he hates school, but it's hard to believe.
 He definitely enjoys the adventures he has with the crazy teachers who populate the school.
 With titles like Miss Daisy Is Crazy and Mr. Macky Is Wacky, I have trouble keeping enough copies of these books on the shelves because so many kids want to check them out.

-George Brown is trying to behave himself at his new school—no more pranks or clowning around—but pretty soon he runs into trouble.
+George Brown is trying to behave himself at his new school—no more pranks or clowning around—but pretty soon he runs into trouble, as he does in Super Burp.
 These books have lots of illustrations, lots of bold-face type, and lots of mentions of burps, bloody noses, and slimy worms.
 Plus, there's a superhero called Toiletman.

 This series is a spinoff of the popular Judy Moody series and focuses on Judy's pesky little brother, nicknamed Stink.
 He's an exuberant, talkative, and goodhearted kid who relishes school, his classmates, and all the drama involved in a typical school day.
 Since his stories usually revolve around his fascination with a topic in school, the author tucks in a few facts—but never so many that she squelches the fun.